 The Geological study has been done with the objective of giving the municipalities of Yorito and Marale, a technical document that guides the planning of territorial use, considering aspects of disaster prevention and mitigation caused by natural disasters, as to reduce vulnerability and risk in both municipalities.

-The study was done using a methology developed in Nicaragua by the Swiss Cooperation and Development Agency (COSUDE) as part of the project *Municipal Strengthening for Natural Risk Management* and the project *Local Support for the analisis and management of Natural risks.
+The study was done using a methodology developed in Nicaragua by the Swiss Cooperation and Development Agency (COSUDE) as part of the project *Municipal Strengthening for Natural Risk Management* and the project *Local Support for the analysis and management of Natural risks.

 The document is composed by two parts, the first corresponds to the Geological Mapping of the municipalities of Yorito and Marale and the inventory of threats present in each one of these, and the second part contains, the Municipal Disaster Reduction Plan (PMRD) that establish the necessary actions for risk reduction.

 The Geological and Indicative Map of Threats has been done in a 1:50,000 scale, both for Yorito and Marale.
-In this, the spatial distribution of each geological group that compose the municipalities geology, as well as all the fenomena identified (landslides, debris flows and flood zones).
+In this, the spatial distribution of each geological group that compose the municipalities geology, as well as all the phenomena identified (landslides, debris flows and flood zones).
 It also recorded a total of 17 critical sites for Yorito, of which two are associated with flooding and 15 landslides.
 While for Marale, 11 critical sites, one related to flooding and the remaining to landslides.

 For each critical spot, a data sheet was produced that reflects the level of risk, threat, history of the phenomenon, expected effects, low risk items and the approximate cost of each of the proposed mitigation measures.